 Then this is the section for you!
 Even if you want to anally train your partner, we still recommend practicing on yourself first!

 Tending to your own tush will make you far more knowledgeable about how your fingers and toys feel and how to use them to give your partner maximum pleasure!
 You’ll also appreciate the importance of going slow and gentle when exploring your partner’s anal area!

 Solo anal play will show you what you should NEVER rush anal and why you must ALWAYS give your partner time to relax and feel comfortable when you penetrate them.

 How to finger your own backdoor

-We’re going to introduce you to our unique FOUR STAGE anal training method that will get you ready for anal sex with minimal pain!
+We’re going to introduce you to our unique FOUR STAGE training method that will get you ready for anal sex with minimal pain!

 First, you should gently push your lubricated fingertip into the opening of your anus and hold down for five seconds.